waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - Gym Layout: Island (Rows 2-10) is isolated from Mainland (Rows 12-17).
 Use 2F detours to cross.

 # Strategy: Gym Leader Clair (Start Turn: 29455)
 - Status: 1 Dragonair defeated.
 Kingdra (Lv40) is out.
-KIMCHI & ICARUS fainted.
-Calcifer (53/148 HP, PAR).
+Calcifer, KIMCHI & ICARUS fainted.
+No Revives in inventory.
 - Plan:
-  1. Send in Calcifer.
-(Done)
+  1. Send in XENON (Gastly, Lv21).
+(In Progress)
-  2. Use Smokescreen (2-3 times) to lower accuracy.
-(1/3 Done)
+  2. Use Hypnosis to disable Kingdra.
-  3. Use Headbutt to finish (Kingdra is 1/4x resistant to Fire/Water, neutral to Normal).
+  3. If Kingdra is asleep, switch to GNEISS (Graveler, Lv45).
+  4. Use Earthquake (Neutral damage, but Gneiss has high level/attack).
+  5. Sacrifice Ravioli (Krabby, Lv10) if needed for a safe switch or to scout moves.

 # Blackthorn Gym Layout Theory
 - Pit Destinations: